developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 ABOVE NOTE REPLICATED ON SETTINGS PAGE
 -->

 * **Applies to EHS 2.8 and older only**: To enable Secure Mode in EHS, manual file-push is no longer supported in Android N for installing a device root certificate.
 To deploy cert files to the device, use Certificate Manager through [StageNow](../../../../stagenow) or [EMDK](../../../../emdk-for-android).
-Learn more [about Secure Mode](../features/#securemode).

  -----